harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - Although non-const global variables seem useful to beginner programmers, non-const global variables spell disaster for experienced programmers.

 ### Everything everywhere all at once
-- The problem with non-const global variables is that they can be accessed by everything, everywhere, and whenever.
+- The problem with non-const global variables is that they can be accessed by everything, everywhere, and all at once.